TobiasRoeddiger/GazePointHeatMap/README.md

 ```

 ### Data Format
-Each line contains at least an X- and Y-value.
+Each line contains at least the X- and Y-values.
 If you have fixation data and want to take the duration into account you can add it to the end of each row.
 The data has to be formatted in the [CSV format](https://en.wikipedia.org/wiki/Comma-separated_values) (comma-separated values).

 | X | Y | Duration (optional) |
 |:-:|:-:|:-------------------:|